discentem/bk_cpe_chef_tutorial/README.md

     ###### Questions to consider
     - Does this work if `node['cpe_touchid']['remote_config']` is not defined?
+    - Does this still work if the content of the remote template and the local fallback are _different_?
+Keep in mind that we want to prefer the remote one over the local one.
+        - If it doesn't work when the templates are different, how can we make it work?
     - Why should we do `if` here instead of `not_if` or `only_if`?
     <body>
     <details>